ahandrewh teaches IAT-334interface design

 • Why should we care about it?

-3. Create and illustrate a scenario for each new feature.
-These can be done as a storyboard, sketched wireframes, or a combination of the two.
+2. Create and illustrate a scenario for each new feature using wireframes.
 The scenario should illustrate:

-• Where the new feature is situated in the application overall.
+• Where the new feature is situated in the interface overall.

-Assemble your new feature proposals into a document that is designed for easy and concise understanding that answers the questions above.
+Assemble your new feature proposals into a document that is designed for easy and concise understanding that answers the questions above, maximum 300 words.
 The format (PDF, website, etc.) is of your choosing but should demonstrate a refined and well-designed document.

 A document (PDF, website, etc.) containing: